pdcarlson/stewardship-hub/README.md

 ### Database Schema

-The database consists of five collections to organize the application's data.
+The database consists of four collections to organize the application's data.

 #### 1. `semesterConfig`
 -   **Description**: Stores the primary budget settings for the current semester.
 It is designed to hold only a single document.